Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

-This document is meant to give you a brief sense of what Mininet is and how it works, and to provide some pointers to functions and documentation you may find useful.
+This document is meant to give you a brief sense of what Mininet is and how it works, and specifically including an introduction to Mininet's Python API.

 - [What is Mininet?](#what)
 - [Why is Mininet cool?](#why)